ClickCease

 For instance, nearly 90% of the queries sales and service agents receive from potential customers are simple, FAQ-style questions.
 Answering one or two?
 Simple.
 But when it scales up to dozens or even hundreds of tickets, delivering a satisfactory customer experience becomes impossible.
 With Conversational AIs, the chatbot takes care of the easy questions and can hand off any priority tickets to your sales or support team for that human touch.
 Oh—and they’re also available 24/7.

-Aside from freeing up your staff to tackle more complicated issues, conversational AIs can help you rescue revenue from the large percentage of your site visitors who lose their search intent.
+Aside from freeing up your staff to tackle more complicated issues, ecommerce conversational AI can help you rescue revenue from the large percentage of your site visitors who lose their search intent.
 By leveraging data on previous user behavior, tools like Rep’s AI concierge can intervene at just the right moment to keep potential customers from bouncing — in May 2023 it rescued $890,532 alone.

 Close the Brick-and-Mortar CVR Gap with Conversational AI